Hunting and fishing licenses are valid from date of purchase until 365 days after purchase for most license types.

 Nonresidents who were born in Tennessee may apply for Native Tennessean annual licenses.
 These licenses provide nonresidents born in the state but no longer residing in the state, the opportunity to purchase annual Tennessee hunting/fishing/trapping licenses at the same cost as a resident.
 Details and application available online at

 All paper copies of hunting and fishing licenses including lifetime licenses may be printed at no cost at

 Resident licenses can be purchased by:

 - Persons who possess a valid Tennessee driver’s license or Tennessee state ID issued by the Department of Safety.
-Tennessee state law requires drivers to obtain a Tennessee drivers license within 30 days of residency.
-Out-of-state driver’s license only accepted, for Military Personnel and Student meeting the criteria below.
+Tennessee state law requires drivers to obtain a Tennessee driver's license within 30 days of residency.
+Out-of-state driver's license only accepted for Military Personnel and Students meeting the criteria below.

 - Persons who do not drive or do not possess a valid driver's license from another state, but who have lived in Tennessee for 90 consecutive days with the genuine intent of making Tennessee their permanent home, may prove residency by presenting to a TWRA license agent any two of the following documents:

 - Current Tennessee vehicle registration or title;

 - Form I-94 issued by the U.S. Citizenship & Immigration Service;